NoroffFEU/development-platforms/astro-case-study.md

 ### Accessible

-Astros goal is to be accessible and easy to use for all developers.
+Astro's goal is to be accessible and easy to use for all developers.
 The framework was designed to feel approachable regardless of skills and experience.
-Astro‘s own language is designed to be less complex than other frameworks and languages.
+Astro's own language is designed to be less complex than other frameworks and languages.
 It is heavily influenced by HTML and all valid HTML snippets are already valid Astro components.
 So, either by choosing your preferred framework or just plain HTML, CSS and vanilla JavaScript, it is fully up to you as the developer how you want to build with Astro.

 ## Weaknesses